paulipa/sico-wiki/community/coalition-corporations/rven.md

 > - Willingness to learn our mapping/bookmarking rules and tools.
 > - Be respectful, be friendly.
 > - Team-player mentality.
 Support your fellow members and your corporation as a whole.
-> - Say hello once in a while.
+> - Join fleet activities whenever possible.

 For a quick preview of how our bookmarking convention works, you can check this page: https://wiki.eve-linknet.com/en/services/flightmanuals/wormholes#naming-bookmarks

 Other that this, nothing is mandatory.
 Play as much as you want – when you want.
 Obviously, there are times where having as many people as possible would be especially appreciated.
+For this reason, we expect people to respond to pings/join fleets if they can.
 However, this is a game and real life comes first – for all of us.

 # How to apply
 If you fulfill the above requirements and you are interested in joining please contact **Cephast** on Discord: `Cephas28#6481`